ali-sheikhi/Deep-Learning-Web-Services/README.md

 # Deep Learning Web Services

 This is a simple project that allows one to host deep learning services like image classification, image object detection and video object detection on a local machine using Flask.
-Both types of tasks use pretrained models; VGG16 for classificatin and YOLOv3 for detection.
+Both types of tasks use pretrained models; VGG16 for classification and YOLOv3 for detection.

 ## Directory Structure
 ```
+README.md
+requirements-conda.txt
+requirements-pip.txt
 flask_apps
 ├── static
 │   ├── images_temp